alexmao86/eclipse-tycho-archetype/README.md

 #### Location

 All the features should be located under the `features/` folder.
-For instance, adding a `fr.kazejiyu.piou.feature` plug-in to the project would result in the following tree structure:
+For instance, adding a `fr.kazejiyu.foo.feature` plug-in to the project would result in the following tree structure:

 ```
 .
 ├───features
 │   │   pom.xml
-│   └───fr.kazejiyu.piou.feature
+│   └───fr.kazejiyu.foo.feature
 │           .project
 │           build.properties
 │           feature.xml